Harrison Center: Organization

 In 2000, local philanthropist Jeremy Efroymson bought and stabilized the neglected 65,000-square-foot campus before establishing the “Harrison Centre as a for-profit studio center.
 The building housed a variety of arts and nonprofit tenants including VSA Arts, Redeemer Presbyterian Church, The Nature Conservancy, IUPUI’s Herron School of Art and Design, and a few individual artists.
 In 2001, Efroymson closed the Harrison Centre and sold the building to Redeemer Presbyterian Church.

 In 2001, Redeemer hired neighbor Joanna Taft as founding executive director of the recently reopened “Harrison Center for the Arts.”
-Taft appointed artist Kyle Ragsdale head curator of the institution’s gallery spaces, a position he remains in today.
+Taft appointed artist Kyle Ragsdale head curator of the institution's gallery spaces, a position he remains in today.
 This was also the inaugural year of the Independent Music and Art Festival (IM+AF), which operated under the title “Music Fest” until the following year.
-The center’s first gallery event under new leadership opened in February 2002 and featured Ragsdale’s Love in the Time of Football.
+In 2024, the festival, now known as the Bloombox Festival, celebrated its 23rd year with the events coordinated as part of the Harrison Center's Cultural Entrepreneur Initiative.
+The center's first gallery event under new leadership opened in February 2002 and featured Ragsdale's Love in the Time of Football.

 In 2003, HC became a 501(c)(3) non-religious public benefit corporation and separated its budget from Redeemer.
 That same year, HC converted fifteen vacant rooms into artist studios and welcomed 6,160 visitors.
 HC sought to grow an emerging art patron base in Indianapolis by establishing Herron High School with a grant from the Bill and Melinda Gates Foundation (through the University of Indianapolis’ Center of Excellence in Leadership of Learning).
 The school, which initially operated in the basement of HC in 2006, moved to its permanent campus in 2007, and is now a nationally recognized public charter school.